Fort Albany (Arlington, Virginia)

 Fort Albany was a bastioned earthwork that the Union Army built in Arlington County (known at the time as Alexandria County) in Virginia.
 The Army constructed the fort during May 1861 as part of its Civil War defenses of Washington (see Washington, D.C., in the American Civil War).

-The fort had a perimeter of 429 yards and emplacements for 12 guns.
+The fort was built by New York troops, and therefore named after the state capital of New York.
+It had a perimeter of 429 yards and emplacements for 12 guns.
 Fort Richardson, Fort Craig and Fort Tillinghast provided supporting fire for the fort.